 2000: Computer room set up and running in the previous Domestic Science Room.
 School computer network installed.

-2002: Two additional portable classrooms added.
+2002: Two additional portable classrooms added creating a senior school wing.
 Refurbishment of library and Teacher resource room takes place.

 2003: Refurbishment of Rooms 7 & 8.
 New Reading Recovery Room and new entrance at Coghill Street erected.